ILXNAH/k8s-keycloak-dashboard/README.md

 ---

+## 🔐 PostgreSQL Credentials via Kubernetes Secret

+PostgreSQL credentials are managed securely using a Kubernetes `Secret` resource.
+This prevents hardcoding sensitive data directly in deployment manifests or version control.

+### 📁 File:
+- `k8s/postgres/postgres-secret.yaml`

+### 🧾 Secret Contents:
+The secret contains the following key-value pairs:
+- `POSTGRES_USER`: the PostgreSQL username (e.g., `keycloak`)
+- `POSTGRES_PASSWORD`: the database password (e.g., `supersecret`)
+- `POSTGRES_DB`: the name of the database to create on container init (e.g., `keycloakdb`)

+These values are automatically mounted into the PostgreSQL container using the `envFrom` directive.

+### ✅ Why Use a Secret?
+- Keeps credentials **separate from pod definitions**
+- Prevents secrets from being exposed in Git repositories
+- Allows for **easier rotation of credentials** without editing the Deployment
+- Supports **centralized credential control**: Secrets can be updated or patched independently

+> Note: Secrets are base64-encoded in Kubernetes.
+In production environments, it is recommended to encrypt secrets at rest and restrict access via RBAC.

+---

 ## 🧾 Extras
 ### 🔹 Kubernetes Minikube Cheat Sheet
 A quick-reference guide for working with Minikube and applying manifests.